course-details-portlet

 Further on evaluation

-Should the student fail the course they will be required to resubmit their individual assignment in order to be re-evaluated.
+Should the student fail the course she/he will be required to resubmit the respective assignment to be re-evaluated.
+Re-evaluations will be done during the next regular exam period.
+The same applies for requests for upgrading of grades.

 Course materials